segmentio/segment-docs/src/connections/destinations/catalog/actions-tiktok-audiences/index.md

 ### TikTok Audience Segments

-You must have an audience segment created in your TikTok Advertising account.
-You can send Engage audiences to an existing audience segment, or you can create a new audience.
-Please take note of the `audience_id` as this will be required to send Engage audiences to TikTok.
-See [Create An Audience below for instructions]()on how to create a TikTok audience segment.
+You must create an audience segment in your TikTok Advertising account.
+You can send Engage audiences to an existing audience segment, or create a new audience.
+Please note the `audience_id` as this is required to send Engage audiences to TikTok.
+See [Create An Audience below for instructions](#create-a-tiktok-audience)on how to create a TikTok audience segment.

 #### Create a TikTok Audience